 As part of the SDGP programme, we can assign projects to third parties to support it.
 The objective of the support is to increase the impact of the SDGP and the sharing of knowledge.
 The projects are characterised by their beneficial qualities for the general good.

-- You can submit your Concept note in digital form up to and including October 1, 2019.
+You can submit your Concept note in digital form up to and including October 1, 2019.
 Please fill in the digital form of the Concept note and submit it together with the Concept note as attachment.
-To submit the Concept Note, E-Herkenning (E-Recognition) (level 2) is needed.
-Foreign applicants need to use their RVO-login code.
-The digital Concept note can be found on the right in the field Submit your Concept note.
-The Concept note can be found below under Downloads on this page.
+The Concept note can be found below under Downloads at the bottom of this page.
+You will receive notification in response to your Concept note within 4 weeks with a CN number.
+You will need this number when you submit your subsidy application when the tender opens.

 The available budget for the first opening call is €35 million.
 You can apply for a subsidy of at least €500,000 and at most €3 million per project.